NavzarZar/Platformer/README.md

 - `inputs`: Contains the Java source code for the inputs.
 - `physics`: Contains the Java source code for the physics of the game.
 - `images`: Contains the images used.
-- `pom.xml`: The Maven Project Object Model file that manages project dependencies and build configurations.

 ## DISCLAIMER
 The Code Runner extension in VS Code does not recognize the packages with the classes.
 Instead of running the program